 7 ways volunteering can improve your life

-Giving time and skills to your community gives you so much in return.
+Giving to your community is a two way street.
 Here's how volunteering can enrich your life.

 There’s no better feeling than giving back to the community.
 Whether it's helping somebody less fortunate than you, spending time with animals or working to make the world a better place, whatever small difference you can make is incredibly valuable.

 But giving your time and skills also gives you plenty back in return.
 Here are just a handful of ways volunteering can enhance your life.